jsifalda/obsipulse-plugin/README.md

-# ObsiPulse - Your Writing Activity Visualised
+# YourPulse - Your Writing Activity Visualised

 ## Overview

-ObsiPulse is a plugin for [Obsidian](https://obsidian.md) that allows users to track their daily word count across all notes in their vault.
+YourPulse is a plugin for [Obsidian](https://obsidian.md) that allows users to track their daily word count across all notes in their vault.
 It provides a visual representation of your writing activity, similar to GitHub's contribution graph, and offers a public profile feature for sharing selected notes.
 More details available on [Obsipulse.com](https://obsipulse.com).

 ![Example](./obsipulse.png)